sdziallas/comp55/docs/labs/67-Sequence.md

 # Sequence Diagram Mini-Lab

-For today's lab we are going to learn about the sequence diagram, which is also part of the UML standard.
+For today's lab, we are going to learn about the sequence diagram, which is also part of the UML standard.
-Sequence diagrams allow us to think more about how objects are dynamically related to each other or more succintly, sequence diagrams tell us who called what and when.
+Sequence diagrams allow us to think more about how objects are dynamically related to each other or more succinctly, sequence diagrams tell us who called what and when.

 ## plantUML Starter